John Greene (American football): Career statistics

-Later years
+Later life

 Greene lived in Franklin, Michigan, a suburb of Detroit, in his later years.
 He was inducted into the University of Michigan Athletic Hall of Honor as a wrestler in 1989.

 In November 2010, he died at his home in Franklin after a brief illness at age 90.
 He was survived by his wife Alice and his sister Margaret E. Greene McArdle.